hiker/PSyclone/doc/getting_going.rst

 Run
 ---

-Having checked things with the test suite you are ready to try running PSyclone on the examples.
+You are now ready to try running PSyclone on the examples.
 One way of doing this is to use the generator.py script:
 ::

     > cd <PSYCLONEHOME>/src